Health in South Africa: Mental health

 In a study conducted by the Mental Health and Poverty Research Program, it was found that approximately 16.5% of the adult population in South Africa suffers from mental illness, with 1% suffering from a severe life-debilitating mental disease.
 30% of South Africans are likely to suffer a mental illness in their lifetimes, depression being the most common ailment.
 A recent study found that 44.1% and 40.2% of youth (ages 14-24 years) experienced depression and anxiety, respectively.
 Furthermore, 1 in 4 of these youth reported current suicidal thoughts.

 Bloomberg has ranked South Africa as the second "most stressed out" country in the world, due in large part to South Africans' work ethic.
 53% of the South African work force does not take annual leave.

 Another large contributor to the high frequency of mental disorders is violence.
 Of the adult population ages 16 to 64, it was found that 23% were exposed to a traumatic event of violence in the past year.
 These traumatic events include acts such as fighting a war, being tortured, or participating in violence.
 Among this population, it was determined that mental illness including symptoms of posttraumatic stress disorder (PTSD) was 8.5 times more prevalent than among the general population.

 Another factor contributing to mental illness in South Africa is substance abuse.
 Many provinces are used as drug trafficking routes, and as the South African government lacks the necessary resources to control this problem, many of these illicit drugs find their way into local populations as a drug.
-In addition, the availability of the wild growing Cannabis plant allows for its rampant abuse among all age categories.
 It was found that 52% of street children smoke the Cannabis plant and 22% on a daily basis.
 Educational campaigns are limited, and as a result, many do not realize the impinging health effects that will result from substance abuse.

 Diseases such as malaria, typhoid fever, and HIV provide a significant contribution to the prevalence of mental illness.
 Some of these diseases such as cerebral malaria can bear a direct physiological effect on the mental functionality of the patient.
 However, even more poignant is the ability of the disease to strike a radiating blow to the patient's emotional psyche.
 For instance, the prevalence of mental illness among those suffering from HIV is 43.7% compared to the 16.5% observed among the general population.